akashsoni01/Converter-App/README.md

 # Converter-App
-testid repository for converter convert all fundamental and some drived units into another corrospondingly.
+testid repository for converter.
+#convert all fundamental and some drived units into another corrospondingly.